 For a Limit Order, when postOnly is set to true the order will be canceled if it initially fills.
 In this way, a user can guarantee that they are a Maker.
 Otherwise, placing a trade that does not immediately get filled and instead rests on the order book will make it a Maker order.
 You will be notified directly above the place order button that your trade is a Maker trade

-How do I know if my order will have a fee of 0.50% or a smaller fee?
+How do I know if my order will have a variable fee?

 How do I verify a trade on a margin position is above the threshold for small order fees?

 The new Trade Amount field in the receipt for margin positions displays the trade size.
 Using this field you can verify the size of your trade.

 Will I be charged if I cancel my order?

 No, if your order is open and you cancel it, you will not be charged a fee. dYdX will only take fees on orders that are filled.

 With fees dYdX will be able to continue covering transaction expenses, earn revenue and incentivize more liquidity.